aimms/how-to/Articles/109/109-convert-compound-sets.rst

 .. _Step_Conversion_Backward_Copy:

-Step 8: Move shadow cases back to original cases
+Step 8: Move Shadow Cases Back to Original Cases
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You can convert shadow cases created in :ref:`step 5 <Step_Conversion_Copy_Input_Cases>` back to the original case locations using the same tool in the ``DeprecateCompoundSetUtilities`` library.